 "Storage full" warning

-Saved clips and stitched reels live on the iPad.
+Saved clips and stitched reels are videos in your iPad's Photos library.
 They're small (5–20 MB per clip, 30–100 MB per reel) but they add up — especially across a season.

 If you see a "Storage full" warning from RepRecap or iOS, here's the order of things to try.